ut-amrl-private/planning-assignment-1/README.md

 # Submission Instructions
 Please put files mentioned in "What to turn in" into zip file, and submit the zip file in Gradescope under AI388U-assignment1.
 Your zip file should include the following files:
-1. `cake-complex-problem.pddl` for part 1.1
+1. `cake-complex-domain.pddl` for part 1.1
 2. `cake-complex-problem.pddl` for part 2.2
 3. `single-king-domain.pddl` for part 2.1
 4. `single-king-problem.pddl` for part 2.2